alvaro-escalante/react-server-side/README.md

 -----------

 - To run development mode first start express server by running `npm start` then in another terminal tab run `gulp --dev`
-- To build for production `gulp built`
+- To build for production run `gulp built`
-- To run node on the public server and then run `npm upstart`
+- To Publish run `npm upstart`

 Config for public server – Nginx
 -----------